CraftSpider/department/README.md

 In the future, more types of storages and collections need to be added, hopefully up to `std` parity.
 Tests should be added for all storage types, with coverage for most edge cases (ZST, alignment requirements, etc).

-### Missing Storages

-`debug`, a storage which wraps another storage and provides debug logging or callbacks on allocations/deallocations

 ### Missing Collections